 JOHN WESLEY’S 25 ARTICLES

 John Wesley, the founder of Methodism, offered a revised version of the Church of England’s 25 Articles of Religion to the new people called Methodists.
 Today these foundational doctrines remain at the core of our Christian faith and practice.
-To learn more about Methodism, our belief and our history feel free to contact the church or to visit UMC.org.
+To learn more about Methodism, our belief and our history feel free to contact the church.

 ARTICLE I—OF FAITH IN THE HOLY TRINITY